 - the baby is in obvious pain

-- the baby is vomiting
+- the baby suddenly starts vomiting

 - becomes painful